The Highly Under-Rated Character Map Tool on the Windows OS

 Screen Video Showing How to Use the Character Map in Windows

 This Method of Inserting Symbols is Good Form and Keeps File Sizes Low

-The next time you are writing, see if the special character you are looking for is available in your current font by checking the Character Map (set to the font you are using, of course) rather than automatically clicking the symbol button and switching to the Symbol or Wingdings fonts to get the look you need.
+The next time you are writing, see if the special character you are looking for is available in your current font by checking the Character Map (set to the font you are using, of course) rather than clicking the symbol button in your program or switching to the Symbol or Wingdings fonts to get the look you need.

-- more fonts associated with a document increase the file size and increases the time it takes to load a web page
+- More fonts associated with a document increase the file size and increases the time it takes to load web pages.

-- the special character will not match, esthetically, the rest of your document (even special characters are designed to look like the rest of the typeface), and
+- The special character will not match, esthetically, the rest of your document because even special characters are designed to look like the rest of the typeface.

-- there is an increased chance that the fonts will be “forgotten” when a document goes to press/the web.
+- There is an increased chance that the specialty font will be “forgotten” or defaulted to something incorrect when a document goes to press or is viewed on the Internet.

 For example, someone using a Braille font would probably need to guess what your missing figure is.
 In short, more fonts equal more chance for problems and confusion in the final stages of a document's production and release.

 Arial is a very strong font because it looks good both in print and onscreen, on most computer platforms, and through most viewing devices and browsing platforms.
 It also contains a HUGE number of glyphs compared to many other fonts.
 So, next time you're sick of seeing "Arial again", just remember the benefits it provides, particularly in this global world where text is often translated into different languages with different glyphs and symbols, including many fun and decorative ones, and viewed on tiny watch faces, smartphones, and myriad other user interfaces.